sindresorhus/awesome/contributing.md

 # Contribution Guidelines

+## Adding to this list

 Please ensure your pull request adheres to the following guidelines:

-- Read [the awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) and ensure your list complies.
-- Wait at least a couple of weeks after creating a list before submitting to give it a chance to mature.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
-- Make sure your list is useful before submitting.
-That implies it having enough content and every item a good succinct description.
+- Make sure the list is useful before submitting.
+That implies it has enough content and every item has a good succinct description.
-- A link back to this list from yours, so users can discover more lists, would be appreciated.
 - Make an individual pull request for each suggestion.
 - Titles should be [capitalized](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html).
 - Use the following format: `[List Name](link)`